Tuesday, August 13, 2024

 Average Score: 3

-(Editor’s Note: I'd jumped ahead and started working on this, the first Twitch special from 2018, because I was under the impression the only way I could watch it was on their mobile app on my phone.
+(Editor’s Note: I'd jumped ahead and started working on this, the first Twitch special from 2018, because I was under the impression the only way I could watch it was on the Twitch mobile app on my phone.
 Then partway through I noticed TNA+ had added a section containing all the Twitch specials.)

 We’re coming from what I always think of as the home of JAPW none other than the Rahway Recreation Center in Jersey.
 Opener is just the drizzling indie shits.
 CAQ is rocking a modern Norman the Lunatic gimmick and riding a two-year unbeaten streak.
-Habib the car was attendant is just … why?
+Habib the Car Wash Attendant is just … why?
 What are we even doing here?
 KM we know from his TNA appearances and does loud-mouthed heel shtick adequately.
 But this certainly wasn’t a good first look at WrestlePro.
 I’m actually a big follower of UFC but I did not need this “segment”.
 Colby’s MAGA shtick has lost any modicum of cultural cache, him stooging on Tyrone (or “Tyquil”) would be fine for a bit on a UFC pre-show or weigh-in special, but eating up time on a wrestling show was dispiriting.
 Dustin and Justin are about one-tenth the talent Jimmy Del Ray ever was.
 Sydal was kept on the apron.
 Real bad.
 Actively worst match I’ve seen of Moose’s and I’m a fan legit.

 Nikki & Nikos working Grecian gimmick and all I could think about was Rikos’ outrageous attire looked like a Greece flag themed version of Super Mario Bros.
 2 enemy character Phanto.
 Surprised to see featured TNA act Allie & Braxton take the loss here.
 Wayward was supposed to work Eddie Edwards who came out in street clothes and handpicked his replacement Teddy Hart.
 If Hollywood ever wants to make a movie about Hart’s exploits, they’ve got to hire Colin Farrell to play him.
 The resemblance is uncanny.
 Ironic Wayward is in pink and black gear.
 Bobby didn’t look bad, and Hart hit a few gross moves I liked.
 Weird seeing Drake who’s prominently in the TNA World title picture in a bland three-way.
 Weirder still that he didn’t win the match.
 Hadn’t seen Patron work in a while.
 Usually when people do those mounted punches, where you’ve got your opponent against the turnbuckles and you’re standing on the 2nd rope firing them down, they’re as weak as an Applebee’s $1 cocktail – but I like how Alberto really snapped them off and made simple strikes look nasty.
 I think Maff is still underrated to this day and is legit a top 20 2000’s indie guy, just has a harder resume to flaunt since a lot of it was on East coast indies and not the big spotlight feds.